salesforcecli/plugin-env/messages/create_scratch.md

 # success

-Successfully marked scratch org %s for deletion.

-# success.Idempotent

-Successfully deleted scratch org %s.
+Your scratch org is ready.